 RGB for Web & Screen

-While the CMYK color system is subtractive, RGB is a light additive color model and colors are added together to create lighter colors.
-The systems starts with Black (screen), then adds the variations of Red, Green, and Blue lights to create colors; and when all the lights are combined, the result is White.
+While the CMYK color system is subtractive, RGB is a light additive color model, and colors are added together to create lighter colors.
+The system starts with Black (screen), then adds the variations of Red, Green, and Blue lights to create colors, and when all the lights are combined, the result is White.

 Most digital images and graphics are produced using the RGB color system in which each pixel on a computer screen display represents a certain color.
-However it’s important to understand that each computer monitor has a specific color profile and that makes it difficult to pin down how colors are displayed.
+However, it’s important to understand that each computer monitor has a specific color profile, making it difficult to pin down how colors are displayed.

-Although there is CSS syntax to define RGB colors, most developers use a hexadecimal (HEX) code which is basically a shorter and easier version.
-The code replaces the 0-255 series and it changes to a six digit combination of letters (A to F) and numbers (0 to 9).
-In most programs the HEX number is automatically generated.
+Although there is CSS syntax to define RGB colors, most developers use a hexadecimal (HEX) code, which is basically a shorter and easier version to work with.
+The code replaces the 0-255 series, and it changes to a six-digit combination of letters (A to F) and numbers (0 to 9).
+In most programs, the HEX number is automatically generated.

 RAL Colors for Coatings

-The RAL color system defines today matte, glossy and metallic surface colors.
+The RAL color system defines matte, glossy, and metallic surface colors.
 RAL is the baseline for coatings.
-For specific coatings like automotive there are again other systems that are more used typically vendor specific color systems from the likes of PPG or Glasurit.
-It all boils down to achieving consistency in coating of for example classic bicycles.
+For specific coatings like automotive, other systems are more used, typically vendor-specific color systems from the likes of PPG or Glasurit.
+It all boils down to achieving consistency in the coating of, for example, classic bicycles.

 The RAL color system is used mainly for powder coating, varnish, and plastic coloring.
 It is the go-to system when you’re designing physical products that need to be coated.
 When talking about RAL colors, it is the RAL classic system we are referring to.